-Metals that have ONE valence electron are copper, gold, platinum and silver.
+Metals that have ONE valence electron are copper, gold, platinum, and silver.
 Iron has two valence electrons.
 Even though Aluminum has three valence electrons, it is an excellent conductor as well.
-A semiconductor is a material that has 4 valence electrons.
+A semiconductor is a material that has four valence electrons.

 Metallic bonding causes metals to conduct electricity.
 In a metallic bond, atoms of the metal are surrounded by a constantly moving “sea of electrons”.
 This moving sea of electrons enables the metal to conduct electricity and move freely among the ions.

 This list of electric conductivity includes alloys as well as pure elements.
-Because the size and shape of a substance affect its conductivity, the list assumes all samples are the same size Here is the basic types of metals and some common alloys in order of descending conductive relationship as shared by Metal Detecting World.
+Because the size and shape of a substance affect its conductivity, the list assumes all samples are the same size.
+Here are the basic types of metals and some common alloys in order of best to worst conductors of electricity:

 “Silver is the best conductor of electricity because it contains a higher number of movable atoms (free electrons).
 For a material to be a good conductor, the electricity passed through it must be able to move the electrons; the more free electrons in a metal, the greater its conductivity.
 However, silver is more expensive than other materials and is not normally used unless it is required for specialized equipment like satellites or circuit boards”, explains Sciencing.com.